 The paradox inherent to this show's eclectism is the attempt to survey a continent that is sometimes defined by its nomadic presence indicative of the diaspora.
 Certainly there is a strong argument for the retention of traditional precepts, attitudes and practices within these dispersed communities, given an overlapping history of four centuries and the global dominance of African-American pop culture.
-In fact, a principle category delineated by the curators - 'Intersecting Cultures' is an essential premise in looking at any contemporary African aesthetic: the fluidity with which various notions of modernity are combined with traditional formulas.
+In fact, a principle category delineated by the curators - 'Intersecting Cultures' - is an essential premise in looking at any so the solution promise in tooking at any contemporary African aesthetic: the fluidity with which various notions of modernity are combined with traditional formulas.
 Even European and white Americans whose aesthetic is informed by things African are included in a major way.
 It is interesting that the curators acknowledge a heterogeneous thread that links other cultural groups when discussing an African aesthetic, even when inclusiveness is not usually part of the agenda in discussions of contemporary art in general.